yrwq/dotfiles/README.md

 # Setup

-You can use the install script, but i recommend to manually copy the files and install dependencies!
+The install script provides a fully usable system, installing dependencies, an aur helper, my dotfiles and my wallpapers.

-If you are brave enough to use the script and you are running an Arch based distro,
+If you are brave enought to use it, and you are running an Arch based distro,

 run these commands in your terminal: